Estimating False Alarm Rates of Sub-Dominant Quasi-normal Modes in GW190521: Statistical significance of the agnostic analysis

 \section{Statistical significance of the agnostic analysis}

 Two ringdown analyses of GW190521 were presented in Capano et al.~\cite{Capano:2021etf}: an ``agnostic'' analysis and a ``Kerr'' analysis.
 In the former, the data were analyzed using three QNMs with no assumption made about the relationship between the frequency and damping times of each mode.
 To prevent all three modes from locking on to the single dominant mode, each mode was assigned a separate frequency range: 50 -- 80Hz (range ``A''), 80 -- 256Hz (range ``B''), and 15 -- 50Hz (range ``C'').
 Range A covered the dominant mode, which was clearly visible in the data.
-This analysis was repeated in intervals of 6ms, between $t_{\rm ref} + [0, 24]\,$ms.
+This implicitly assumes that there is only one single mode in each range.
+The analysis was repeated in intervals of 6ms, between $t_{\rm ref} + [0, 24]\,$ms.

 A signal with a well-defined posterior was found in Range A, having frequency $\sim 63$ Hz and damping time $\sim 26$ ms (see Fig.~1 of Capano et al.).
 No signal was found in Range C. A second putative mode was found in Range B. This signal was most pronounced at $t_{\rm ref} + 6\,$ ms, at which point it has a frequency of $\sim 98$ Hz and damping time $\sim 40$ ms. As shown in Fig.\ref{fig:agnosticGW190521}, these frequencies and damping times were where one would expect the $(3,3,0)$ would be assuming the remnant of GW190521 is a Kerr black hole, with the signal in Range A being the $(2,2,0)$ mode.